Windows 11 24H2 unsupported USB

 You will still need a computer with at least TPM 1.2 and a processor with the “POPCNT” (Population Count) instruction.
 Otherwise, the computer won’t boot properly if this feature is missing at the time of the version 24H2 upgrade.

-In this guide, I will outline the steps to use Rufus to create a bootable USB to install the Windows 11 2024 Update on virtually any hardware.
+In this guide, I will outline the steps to use Rufus and Ventoy to create a bootable USB to install the Windows 11 2024 Update on virtually any hardware.

-To create a Windows 11 24H2 bootable USB for unsupported PCs using an existing ISO file, use these steps:
+To create a Windows 11 24H2 bootable USB for unsupported hardware using an existing ISO file, connect a USB flash drive of at least 8GB and use these steps:

 1. Open Rufus website.